JCT: A few years ago, I sent a mailer to socreds

 >behind each of the debts concerned.

 JCT: That's right.
-All costs incurred by transactions in the pool
+All costs incurred by transactions

 can be reversed by other transactions in the pool.
 The only cost that